Requesting Academic Accommodations

 Saint Anselm College complies with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

 As the needs of students with a disability vary, accommodations are determined on an individual, case-by-case basis.
-Academic accommodations at Saint Anselm College may include, but are not limited to, extended time for exams and quizzes to be taken in a distraction-reduced environment, preferred seating arrangements, alternative formats of course materials, permission to use an audio recorder in classes, note- taking assistance, and assistive technology.
+Academic accommodations at Saint Anselm College may include, but are not limited to, extended time for exams and quizzes to be taken in a distraction-reduced environment, preferred seating arrangements, alternative formats of course materials, permission to use an audio recorder in classes, note-taking assistance, and assistive technology.

 Students must provide documentation to support their requests for academic accommodations.
 See below for documentation guidelines.
-Incoming students are advised to send their documentation to the Associate Director of Disability Services prior to the beginning of their first semester at the college.
+Incoming students are advised to send their documentation to the Director of Disability Services prior to the beginning of their first semester at the college.
 However, matriculated students may request accommodations based on disability at any stage of their college career.
 Documentation should be delivered to the following address:

 Hannah Davidson

-Associate Director, Disability Services
+Director, Disability Services

 Saint Anselm College